A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Geneva for Nightlife, Backpackers, Attractions, and Food

 A week in Riga or Geneva?

-Travelers enjoy the shopping and museums when visiting the off-the-beaten-path destination of Riga.
+Travelers enjoy the shopping and museums when visiting the charming destination of Riga.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

-The professional city of Geneva offers nightlife and food.
+The diverse city of Geneva offers nightlife and food.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

-Which city is cheaper, Geneva or Riga?
+Which place is cheaper, Geneva or Riga?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Riga is €82, while the average daily cost in Geneva is €156.
+The average daily cost (per person) in Riga is €104, while the average daily cost in Geneva is €196.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Riga and Geneva in more detail.

 Accommodation